quietboil/tclsvc/README.md

 The provided Makefile uses [MinGW-W64](https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win32/Personal%20Builds/mingw-builds/) GCC compiler for 32 bit target. i686-win32-dwarf was used for development.

-> Note that as distributed MinGW-W64's `make` is called `mingw64-make`.
+> Note that as distributed MinGW's `make` is called `mingw32-make`.
 You might want to rename it or replace the `make` command in the instructions below with the `mingw64-make`.

 You will also need a 32-bit TCL for Windows installed.
 For instance, [ActiveTcl](https://www.activestate.com/activetcl/downloads).